-Watercolour has been the traditional medium for botanical art since the Middle Ages, and for good reason.
+Watercolour is the traditional medium for botanical art s, and for good reason.
 They have a beautiful translucency which enables the subtleties of a plant's colour and form to be realistically rendered, and for the detail to be accurately depicted.

 It's a tricky medium to use, however, and much practice (ongoing!) and patience is required - challenging in the heat and humidity of Brisbane's summer when dried blobs of paint on the palette soften without needing the addition of water.